polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

        - In the Azure portal, navigate to the blade of the VM(s) you identified in the previous step, select **Extensions**, and from the **Extensions** blade, remove the CustomScript extension.

-       - rerun the previous step of this task.
+       - Rerun the previous step of this task.

 ### Task 2: Deploy a pair of Azure VMs running Windows Server 2022 in a new availability set.